Dive Locker

 Dive Rite LX20 Dive Light

 I remember a time when my old Darrell Allan light was the wreck diving standard.
-It was not bright at all, but you could also use it as a hammer!!
-It was a big can that used like 10 alkaline batteries, and sometimes the bulb would fall out of the socket in the middle of a dive.
-It was nicknamed "The Prince of Darkness".
+All it gave you was a faint intermittent yellow light, but you could also use it as a hammer, so it was perfect for wreck diving.
+It was a big can that used like 12 D Cell alkaline batteries, and sometimes the Radio Shack puny little bulb in the reflector would fall out of the socket deep in the wreck.
+It was nicknamed “The Prince of Darkness”.
 If you carried a Darrel Allen light, everyone knew you were a serious wreck diver.
 It was status.
-That was then, and this is now!!!!!
+That was also probably the limiting factor on most wreck penetrations.

-I love the Dive Rite LX20.
+I dive with one really good light, a Dive Rite LX20.
 It throws an amazing amount of light, it is relatively small, great switching, great burn time, and it is rugged.
 On the highest power setting, it is 20,000 lux!!!!
-It even comes with a Goodman handle setup, that I don't use, but some people like?
-If you want one really good light, this is it.
-This is my Primary light!!
+It has a Goodman handle setup, that I don’t use, but some people like?
+If you want one really good light, this is a good one.
+This is my Primary light.

 For my Secondary and Backup, I use 1000 lumen rechargeable lithium ion lights.
-There are a bunch of manufacturers, pick one.
+There are a bunch of manufacturers, pick one or two.
+Big Blue is good.
 When I jump in the water, I essentially have a bouquet of very bright, small, reliable, inexpensive 1000 lights, and one really good 20,000 lux killer light!!!

-This is my new favorite reel!
-First off, the Dive Rite Slide Lock Primary 250' Reel is very compact, and simple.
-It is smaller than most 150' reels, and very low profile, which makes it a pleasure to carry.
-The clip is very cool, and low profile, not some piece of crap.
-I really like this new slide lock thing that Dive Rite has on this.
-It is a spring loaded lock that you can open and manually hold open, lock it open, or lock it closed.
-It is easy to work, and it beats the hell out of locking screws, which just eat up too much time to operate.
-The SL is faster, better, regardless if I am blowing a bag, or running a line inside a wreck.
-If I am on a reel, time is really of the essence.
-For a lot of my dives, the 150' of line is not quite enough, but a big 400' reel is overkill.
-The 250' not only works, but like I said it is very low profile.
+I liked the Dive Rite Side Lock Reel, and dived it for years and ditched all my other reels.
+It was my Go To reel.
+Now, they have the Dive Rite Side Lock 2 Reel, and it is the same reel, just better.
+It is very compact, and simple.
+It is smaller than most reels with the same amount of line, and very low profile, which makes it a pleasure to carry.
+The new clip on the handle is very cool, low profile, not some piece of crap.
+It uses a spring loaded lock on the reel that you can open and manually hold open, lock it open, or lock it closed.
+It is easy to work, and it beats the hell out of locking screws, IMHO, which just eat up too much of my time to operate.

 Dive Rite is a first class manufacturer with a strong base of loyal fans.